Cleveland Browns vs. Pittsburgh Steelers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Cleveland has four wins against the spread in seven games this year.

-- This season, the Browns have one against the spread win in two games as a favorite of 3.5 points or more.
+- The Browns have covered the spread once this season when favored by 3.5 points or more (in two chances).

-- Cleveland's games this year have gone over the point total four times in seven opportunities (57.1%).
+- Cleveland's games this year have gone over the total in four out of seven opportunities (57.1%).

-- Cleveland is 2-2 against the spread and 2-2 overall this season when the team puts up more than 22 points.
+- When Cleveland scores more than 22.0 points, it is 2-2 against the spread and 2-2 overall.

-- When Cleveland churns out over 352.3 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Cleveland totals over 352.3 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year, the Browns have turned the ball over seven times, two more than the Steelers' takeaways (5).
+- The Browns have turned the ball over two more times (7 total) than the Steelers have forced a turnover (5) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Steelers.